FINTLabs/fint-sikri-arkiv-adapter/README.md

 # FINT Elements/ePhorte adapter
-This adapter connects Sikris Elements/ePhorte to FINT.
+This adapter connects Sikri Elements/ePhorte to FINT.

 It uses the the following webserives:
 - `Object Model Service V3 En`